Giangiui/dagonstar/docs/documentation.md

 ]
 ```

-> Results from the list command following the execution of task-demo.py
+> Results of the list command after running taskflow-demo.py

-To view the tasks of a specific workflow, you can use the address service command followed by the workflow ID.
+To view the tasks of a particular workflow, you can use the address service command followed by the workflow ID.

 ```bash
 http://localhost:57000/<workflow_id>